nahidmozahid/nahidmozahid/README.md

 For build my Web Development and DevOps Engineering career, currently I am doing some paid course from Udemy and Bangladeshi trainer and online free resources.
 My career goal is to help any company to build a website from scratch (full stack and server administrations support) I love working with server, so I keep practicing DevOps Courses.
 I think it's important to maintain a website right after it's built.
 And I want to be a part of this important task or works.
 Thank You!

-Skills:  HTML / CSS / Boostrap / React / Nodejs / Docker / Docker compose / Server Setup / NoSQL / SQL / MySQL / AWS / Canva
+Skills:  Docker / Docker compose / Server Setup / NoSQL / SQL / MySQL / AWS / Ansible / CI/CD / Canva

-- 🌱 I’m currently learning DevOps Engineering, JavaScrip, React
+- 🌱 I’m currently learning DevOps Engineering
-- 💬 Ask me about: Server Setup, Docker Setup, LAMP Setup, Server Management, Frontend
+- 💬 Ask me about: Server Setup, Docker Setup, LAMP Setup, Server Management, Configuration management
 - 📫 How to reach me: nahid.mozahid@gmail.com